spiraldb/vortex/README.md

 ### Statistics

-Each array carries around lazily computed summary statistics.
-This allows statistics to be populated from disk formats if they exist, and to be subsequently used by the compressor and compute kernels.
+Vortex arrays carry lazily computed summary statistics.
+Unlike other array libraries, these statistics can be populated from disk formats such as Parquet and preserved all the way into a compute engine.
+Statistics are available to compute kernels as well as to the compressor.

 The current statistics are: